itzfrozt/XpBottle/xpbottle/README.md

 # xpbottle
-# This xpbottle was reconfigured by ItzFrozt to work with API 3.0.0
+# This xpbottle was reworked by ItzFrozt
 # Originial is by Muqsit

 XPBottle: